jjenkov/pde-pdl-specification/README.md

 However, there is no way to signal to a JSON parser that the following field consists **only** of ASCII characters.
 ASCII text is faster to parse than UTF-8, so for some use cases this can be beneficial.

+There is no official date format for UTC / ISO dates in CSV, but it is possible to define your own.
+PDL comes with a built-in representation.

+It is possible to represent raw bytes in both CSV and JSON via e.g. Hexadecimally or Base64 encoded strings, but you will have to know to interpret these strings as bytes and decode them yourself.
+PDL comes with built-in support for both Hexadecimal and Base64 encodings, so you know that these tokens represents raw bytes.

 PDL can represent trees more compactly than JSON, provided the children of a field are all the same type.
 Thus, the children can be represented using a Table rather than via individual Object fields.